nriceusa/startup/README.md

 - **HTML pages** - A login/registration page, a personal user profile page, a leaderboards page and a page that represents another user's page that is being visited.
 - **Links** - The login page links to the personal user profile page.
 The header contains links to the other pages.
 On the leaderboards page, the names of the top players link to the stand-in profile page.
 - **Text** - Example text is entered into the spaces where they will be located in the final app.
+- **Images** - Images for the achievement icons.
-- **Login** - Blank text boxes with corresponding "Login" and "Register" buttons
+- **Login** - Blank text boxes with corresponding "Login" and "Register" buttons.
 - **Database** - The achievements and user profiles represent data pulled from the database.
-- WebSocket - The total value of the user's points and the checkboxes next to each achievement will update in realtime.
+- **WebSocket** - The total value of the user's points at the top of the page and the checkboxes next to each achievement will update in realtime.

 ## Design